Who is the trademark owner?

 Can trademark ownership be challenged in an ITU application?

-No, an ITU application cannot be challenged on the basis that the applicant is not the rightful owner of the mark.
+No, an ITU application cannot be challenged on grounds that the applicant is not the rightful owner of the mark.
 See Shael Norris v.
 PAVE: Promoting Awareness, Victim Empowerment, 2019 USPQ2d 370880 (TTAB 2019) [precedential].
 However, an ITU application may be opposed for lack of bona fide intent to use.

 What if the wrong company or entity is identified as the applicant?